-The records reviewed included HTA - A and HTA - B forms, recipient consent, records of receipt of the organs, copies of donor information from the electronic offering system (EOS), records of perfusion fluids used, and transplant coordinator notes.
+The records reviewed included HTA - A and electronic HTA - B forms, recipient consent, records of receipt of the organs, copies of donor information from the electronic offering system (EOS), records of perfusion fluids used, and transplant coordinator notes.
+In two cases that were audited, perfusion fluid batch numbers were not recorded on the HTA - B form.
+The transplant surgeon and HTA inspectors assumed that perfusion fluid had not been used in these cases (see advice item 3).

-Report sent for factual accuracy: 29 December 2022
+Report sent for factual accuracy: 30 January 2023